Veyza/dudi-heliocentric/README.md

 Derivations of the formulae for DUDI-heliocentric are detailed in a forthcoming publication
-Ershova, A., Schmidt, J., Liu, X., Szalay, J., Kimura, H., Hirai, T., Arai, T., and Kobayashi, M. (2024a).
-An efficient semi-analytical model for the dust environment of comets and asteroids.
-Astronomy & Astrophysics.
-In preparation.
+Ershova, A., Schmidt, J., Liu, X., Szalay, J., Kimura, H., Hirai, T., Arai, T., and Kobayashi, M., A computationally efficient semi-analytical model for the dust environment of comets and asteroids, A&A 693, A80 (2025).

 == Prerequisites